Skip navigation

 Celebrating Hispanic Heritage Month demonstrates a commitment to creating an inclusive workplace where all backgrounds are valued.
 People leaders can use this time to drive awareness, promote cross-cultural understanding and build a stronger, more connected team.

-Incorporating educational events, cultural experiences and employee recognition can create a more profound sense of belonging and appreciation for your workforce's diversity.
+Incorporating educational sessions, cultural experiences and employee recognition can create a more profound sense of belonging and appreciation for your workforce's diversity.
 By engaging employees thoughtfully, you help build a workplace where everyone feels seen and valued, regardless of background.

 Here are five ideas to celebrate Hispanic Heritage Month at your workplace: